-- If in TEST 1 you got a -40° F reading: Since this usually indicates an ‘open’ short in one of the two ECT sensor's wires... wiggling the sensor's wires could bring them back together and you would see the -40° F go back to a normal temperature reading.
+- If in TEST 1 you got a -40° F reading (which usually indicates an ‘open-circuit’ problem in one of the two ECT sensor's wires) then wiggling the sensor's wires could bring them back together and you would see the -40° F go back to a normal temperature reading.

-- If in TEST 1 you got a 250° F reading: Since this usually indicates that the two ECT sensor's wires have shorted together... wiggling the sensor's wires could get them to separate and you would see the 250° F go back to a normal temperature reading.
+- If in TEST 1 you got a 250° F reading (which usually indicates that the two ECT sensor's wires have shorted together) then wiggling the sensor's wires could get them to separate and you would see the 250° F go back to a normal temperature reading.

-- If in TEST 1 you got a normal temp reading: Wiggling the wires may cause the intermittent short to pop up and you would see either a -40° F or 250° F on your scan tool.
+- If in TEST 1 you got a normal temp reading then wiggling the wires may cause the intermittent problem to present itself and you would see either a -40° F or 250° F on your scan tool.

 OK, this is what you need to do:

 With the key On (but with the engine Off), check the coolant temperature with your scan tool.